DIAGNOSIS

 What Is A Bunion?

-A bunion is a bump that forms on the inside of the foot when the big toe moves and pushes against the next toe.
+A bunion is a bump that forms on the inside of the foot when the big toe moves and pushes against the second toe.

-While bunions are hereditary, tight and pointy-toed shoes can lead to further pain and deformity.
+While bunions are hereditary, tight and pointy-toed shoes can worsen the deformity.
 The main symptom is usually pain and redness at the bump itself, but patients may also feel pain at the ball of the foot, and stiffness in the big toe joint.
 Symptoms often progress as the bunion becomes more severe with a more prominent bump and big toe deviation under or over the smaller toes.

 Symptoms